Here at The Broke Backpacker, we LOVE hostels. And collectively, we’ve spent YEARS staying in them at this point.

 Ecstasy + Insanity: India’s 2020 Lockdown in a Hostel

-I was traveling India for about a month when it happened.
+I was travelling India for about a month when it happened.
 I had just come from Sri Lanka and I was a bit tired of “running around” because I had been on the road for a few months at this point.

 I did a couple of weeks in Goa, headed towards Hampi and overstayed as much as possible until a good friend suggested that I join him up in Pushkar.